xpack/web-doxygen/website/docs/api/classes/translatorturkish.md

-<p>Used for identification of the language.
+Used for identification of the language.
 The identification should not be translated.
 It should be replaced by the name of the language in English using lower-case characters only (e.g. "czech", "japanese", "russian", etc.).
-It should be equal to the identification used in <a href="/web-doxygen/docs/api/files/src/language-cpp">language.cpp</a>.</p>
+It should be equal to the identification used in <a href="/web-doxygen/docs/api/files/src/language-cpp">language.cpp</a>.

-<p>Definition at line 55 of file <a href="/web-doxygen/docs/api/files/src/translator-tr-h">translator_tr.h</a>.</p>
+Definition at line 55 of file <a href="/web-doxygen/docs/api/files/src/translator-tr-h">translator_tr.h</a>.

 <div class="doxyProgramListing">